RaVeR76/The-Kicks-Fix/README.md

 - Admin page for adding discounts and changing delivery costs which again you can do though Django Admin, in the Discounts database
 - Registration by utilising Social accounts like Google or Facebook
 - Different payments types like Paypal or GooglePay although Stripe works well
+- Utilise the discount code on my checkout page so that when a user inputs one, it checks it for validation, and then deducts the associated discount percentage from the total

 [Back to Top](#table-of-contents)